-I’ll be the first person to admit my love affair with hot water.
+I’ll be the first person to admit to my love affair with hot water.
 I love a long shower or a good soak more than your average joe, and I’m thrilled by every new big kid bath toy that comes along.
 I’m especially excited about hydrotherapy shower panels, which are fast becoming both prevalent and affordable.
-These are more or less what they sound like: slim, tall metal panels with usually two built in shower heads and at least two or three (or as many as six) body sprays at about chest level – in other words, all the stuff you’d build into a full sized custom shower built in to a single unit.
+These are more or less what they sound like: slim, tall metal panels with usually two built in shower heads and at least two or three (or as many as six) body sprays at about chest level.
+In other words, all the stuff you’d put in a full sized custom shower built in to a single unit.
 But why are these so particularly good?

 1. Custom Shower Experience Without The Custom Shower Cost

 This is really the big one.
 While equipment to build your own spa style shower is available, availability and affordability are two very different things.
-For a traditional custom shower, you typically have to buy each of the parts individually – a regular shower head, a rainfall showerhead, a hand held shower head, and each set of sprayers, plus individual controls for each one.
+For a traditional custom shower, you typically have to buy each of the parts individually; a regular shower head, a rainfall showerhead, a hand held shower head, each set of sprayers, plus individual controls.
 With hydrotherapy shower panels, all of the parts you need are built – and sold – as a single unit.
-Not only does this make it much easier to keep your shower coordinated, but it also significantly reduces the hardware cost.
-That alone can turn a big ticket project into something reasonable in scope for the rest of us, and that’s not even considering…
+Not only does this make it much easier to keep your shower coordinated, it also significantly reduces the hardware cost.
+That alone can turn a big ticket project into something reasonable in scope for the rest of us.
+And that’s not even considering…

 2. No Need For A Big Remodel Budget

-Most built-in custom showers require extensive plumbing renovation in order to relocate water feeds to 3 of the 4 interior walls of your shower.
-That means ripping out not only all of your tile work, but also a significant portion of your walls on top of the cost of extending your plumbing (and often your water heater as well).
-Hydrotherapy shower panels, on the other hand, can typically be installed into the same plumbing as your existing shower head and diverter setup.
-That means you won’t need to alter much – if any – of your existing plumbing, and in some cases won’t even need to remove any of your existing tile work, either… all of which can radically reduce the final cost of the project and make it much, much more doable to those without the budget for a whole-scale luxury remodel.
+Most built-in custom showers require extensive plumbing renovation in order get that 360 degree water coverage.
+That means ripping out both your tile and a significant portion of your walls on top of the cost of extending your plumbing and upgrading your water heater.
+Hydrotherapy shower panels, on the other hand, can typically be installed into the same plumbing as your existing setup.
+That means you won’t need to alter much – if any – of your existing plumbing.
+In some cases, you won’t even need to remove any of your existing tile work, either.
+All together, that can radically reduce the final cost of the project and make it doable for those without the budget for a whole-scale luxury remodel.

 3. Ease Of Installation

 The extension of THAT is that a custom shower is going to require a contractor 100% of the time.
-There really isn’t any way you can get away without having help from a pro if you’re redoing that much plumbing.
+You really can’t get away without having help from a pro if you’re redoing that much plumbing.
 But installing hydrotherapy shower panels is really the glorified equivalent of replacing a showerhead.
-Many of them actually only attach to the exact same pipe as your existing shower head, and in exactly the same way – they just divert the flow of water to a greater number of shower heads.
-That makes this the perfect weekend (or, let’s be honest, afternoon) project for even a novice DIYer – no expensive contractor needed.
+Many of them actually attach to the same pipe as your existing shower head, in exactly the same way; they just divert the flow of water to a greater number of shower heads.
+That makes this the perfect weekend (or, let’s be honest, afternoon) project for even a novice DIYer.
+No expensive contractor needed!

 4. Flexibility In The Future

 All of that spells no room for regrets when it comes to installing hydrotherapy shower panels.
 While, certainly, a shower panel is a big investment, it’s not nearly the kind of commitment you’d need to make for a traditional custom shower, either in terms of cost or permanence.
-With a shower panel, if you need to change things up in the future, you have a lot more freedom to do so.
-While you’d have to rip out your tile and your wall all over again to expand, remove, or alter a custom shower, if you decide you don’t like your shower panel, you want to upgrade to a larger or fancier model, or even if you want to take it with you when you move, uninstalling one is just as easy as it is to install in the first place, and you won’t have to throw away the cost of the rest of your remodel.
+If you decide you don’t like your shower panel, you want to upgrade to a larger or fancier model, or even if you want to take it with you when you move, uninstalling one is just as easy as it is to install in the first place.
+More importantly, you won’t have to throw away the cost of the rest of the remodel.
 This is especially important for people who might be moving in the near future, or for people in neighborhoods where a big bathroom remodel wouldn’t give a good return on the value of their homes.

-While it’s admittedly easier to customize a traditional custom shower – after all, you’re buying all the parts individually – there are enough hydrotherapy shower panels available on the market today that you can get one with exactly the features you want.
-Whether you want a high pressure sprayer or a rainfall shower head with a huge diameter face, two body sprayers or six, shower panels come in a huge variety of styles to suit just about any need.
+It’s admittedly easier to customize a traditional custom shower – after all, you’re buying all the parts individually.
+But there are enough hydrotherapy shower panels available that you can get one with exactly the features you want.
+Whether you want a high pressure sprayer or a rainfall shower head with a huge diameter face; two body sprayers or six; shower panels come in a huge variety of styles to suit just about any need.
 Even better still, some of them have the sophisticated volume and thermostatic controls and anti scald valves you’d expect to find in a higher-volume built-in system.

 Okay, this one might just be a personal thing, but I really love that hydrotherapy shower panels come with built in shampoo holders and soap dishes.
-While actually creating inset tile niches in your shower is great if you’re retiling anyway, for a smaller (less extensive, less expensive) project, a new shower panel can at least save you from that awful wire thing you’ve had hanging from your shower head since your dorm years.
+Creating inset tile niches in your shower is great if you’re retiling anyway.
+But for a smaller (less extensive, less expensive) project, a new shower panel can at least save you from that awful wire thing you’ve had hanging from your shower head since your dorm years.
 It’s a little thing, but it can make your shower look a lot more finished.

 7. Sleek Modern Styles

 Speaking of, one fun thing about hydrotherapy shower panels is that they come with their own built in style.
 While many come in a simple, plain-jane chrome finish, quite a few have a little more spunk to them.
 From interesting shapes to unique finishes and fun hardware, shower panels tend to have a heck of a lot more personality than you’re likely to find in a more traditional shower system.
-Because the units are so prominent in a shower, they’re designed to look good, so it’s easy to find one that will add a little personal flair to your existing shower.
+Because the units are so prominent in a shower, they’re designed to look good.
+That makes it easy to find one that will add a little personal flair to your existing shower.